eigentaylor/eigentaylor.github.io/_posts/2026-01-15-practicalapproval.md

 [(Source: Jason Snead, 2026)](https://x.com/jasonwsnead/status/2011085198478266677)

+As a strong proponent of electoral reform, and someone who believes that plurality voting is deeply flawed, and a threat to the stability of our democracy, I was not expecting to listen to testimony against reform and realize that it's almost completely on point.

 That MIT study also indicated that respondents reported significantly lower levels of overall satisfaction with the voting process and a marked decrease in confidence regarding the integrity of the election results.
 The data also showed a heightened perception among voters that the the process was "slanted" against their specific political party.

 I cannot disagree with any of these critiques of IRV, and they are some of the primary reasons I do not consider it a serious candidate for electoral reform.